jeffThompson/CollisionDetection/MarkdownFiles/line-line.md

 # LINE/LINE
 With this example, you'll be able to build a super-sweet sword fighting game!
 (Or reboot [one that never got finished](http://www.polygon.com/2014/9/19/6477103/neal-stephensons-kickstarter-clang-cancel)?)

-To check if two lines are touching, we have to calculate their directions.
-In geometry, this is denoted with the letter `u`:
+To check if two lines are touching, we have to calculate the distance to the point of intersection:

 	float uA = ((x4-x3)*(y1-y3) - (y4-y3)*(x1-x3)) / ((y4-y3)*(x2-x1) - (x4-x3)*(y2-y1));